Walking Pneumonia: Mycoplasma Pneumoniae Infections on the Rise in the United States

 Mycoplasma pneumoniae is a type of bacteria linked to several respiratory illnesses, and it spreads through the droplets released when someone coughs or sneezes.
 While it can affect people of all ages, it has been more noticeable in kids.

-Symptoms of Mycoplasma pneumoniae infection often includes:
+Symptoms of Mycoplasma pneumoniae infection often include:

 • Fever